wangziqi2013/wangziqi2013.github.io/_posts/2021-10-08-serverless-in-the-wild.markdown

 to reuse an existing image after the previous one has completed, with the expectation that the next will arrive in the keep-alive interval.

+The paper derives both variables using the observed histogram of IAT.
+The pre-warming window is set to the minimum of the histogram, indicating that a request is expected after this much time since the last request.
+The keep-alive window is set to the width of the histogram (i.e., the difference between the leftmost and rightmost non-zero bins), indicating that the next request will arrive within this period of time since the previous one has been served.